Using ABASQL with TextPad

 The Initial folder field is less important, at least if you have set the TextPad option Working folder follows active document.
 (See below under Other TextPad Settings.)
 But the default of $FileDir, the directory of the current file, will do no harm.

-The significance of the next input field, Regular expression to match output, may not be immediately clear to you, but filling in this correctly adds tremendous power to the editing experience.
+The significance of the next input field, Regular expression to match output, may not be immediately clear to you, but filling in this correctly adds tremendous power to your editing experience.
 To wit, when you get an error message, you can click on that error message in the Command Results window and TextPad will take you the line where the error is.
 (Well, at least where SQL Server says the error is.
 It's not always entirely precise.)
 To achieve this, you have to fill in this field, exactly as above in the picture.
 I repeat it here so that you easily can cut and paste.
-(Note that there is no leading space.)
+(Note that there is no leading space; the dot is the first character.)

 .*Line \([0-9]+\), \(.+\)$